• Menu

 If your water is in the range of 1 to 100 ppm of hardness, it is considered relatively ‘soft' water.
 Water hardness refers to the amount of calcium and magnesium (usually from limestone rock from ground water sources) that is in your water.

 Natural waters may range from close to zero hardness to many hundreds of parts per million.
-In our experience, water over 100 to 150 ppm (which also can be expressed as approximately 8 – 10 grains/gallon) is hard enough to warrant water softening, so water softening is likely not needed for this type of water.
+In our experience, water over 100 to 150 ppm (which can also be expressed as approximately 8 – 10 grains/gallon) is hard enough to warrant water softening, so it is likely not needed for this type of water.

 Hardness 100 – 200 ppm (calcium carbonate)

-Water in the range of 100 to 200 ppm of hardness is considered moderately ‘hard' water.
+Water with a hardness of 100 to 200 ppm is considered moderately ‘hard'.
 Natural waters may range from close to zero hardness to many hundreds of parts per million.

 In our experience, water over 100 to 150 ppm (which also can be expressed as approximately 8 – 10 grains/gallon) is hard enough to warrant water softening.

-At levels of 100 to 200 ppm (or approximately 6 to 12 grains per gallon of hardness) water softening or a no-salt water conditioner is an excellent money-saving home improvement, reducing white spotting on fixtures and surfaces, extending the life of plumbing and appliances and making clothes, hair and skin softer.
+At levels of 100 to 200 ppm (or approximately 6 to 12 grains per gallon of hardness), water softening or a no-salt water conditioner is an excellent money-saving home improvement.
+It reduces white spotting on fixtures and surfaces, extends the life of plumbing and appliances, and softens clothes, hair, and skin.

 Commercial facilities such as commercial launders, hospitals, and hotels use water softening to reduce costs and extend the life of equipment and laundered items.
 Most soaps and detergents on the market today are loaded with chemicals and salts designed to break down this soap scum and allow the soap to work in hard water, and softening hard water eliminates the use of these harsh chemicals and detergents.